Gyroscopic-why/Jabr-Legacy/README.md

 New features will be added as time passes

-Fell free to ask questions, and use the algorithm/program/code, Just please add a dedication/credit to my original word :D
+Fell free to ask questions, and use the algorithm/program/code, Just please add a dedication/credit to my original work :D

 --- Current versions ---
 v1.0 - semibugged